LGBTQ rights in the Dominican Republic: Hate crimes

-LGBT people in the Dominican Republic have sometimes been the targets of violence.
-From 2006 to 2009, official sources reported the murder of at least 14 transgender sex workers.
-Bias-motivated crimes have also been reported against LGBT people from the middle and upper classes, including TV producer Micky Breton and Claudio Nasco.
+LGBTQ people in the Dominican Republic have sometimes been the targets of violence.
+From 2006 to 2009, official sources reported the murder of at least 14 transgender sex workers; the Dominican Trans and Transvestite Sex Workers Community, co-founded by Nairovi Castillo, was established in 2004 to advocate for transgender sex workers.
+Bias-motivated crimes have also been reported against LGBTQ people from the middle and upper classes, including TV producer Micky Breton and Claudio Nasco.
 Other prominent people who have the targets of such violence include film director Jean Luis Jorge, journalist Víctor Gulías, Dr. Jesús Díaz Almánzar, and William Cordero.
 In 2014, Van Teasley, a visiting American lawyer and gay activist, was found murdered in his Santo Domingo apartment.

 A new Penal Code that included provisions banning hate crimes on the basis of sexual orientation was expected to take effect in December 2015, but it was deemed unconstitutional shortly before taking effect by the Constitutional Court because its sections regarding abortion were "plagued with irregularities and violations".
 In 2016, the Senate and the Chamber of Deputies approved modifications to the initial version by fully criminalising abortion.
 Sexual orientation-based hate crimes would have remained banned under this version.
 However, President Danilo Medina vetoed it in December 2016, asking deputies to legalise abortion in cases of rape, incest and saving the mother's life.
 A new draft bill was introduced in August 2017 by two deputies, leaving out all parts in regards to abortion.
 The two deputies stated that abortion should be regulated in a separate law, and complained that this issue had delayed the enactment of other important measures.

 If finally approved, the Penal Code would provide penalties of between 30 and 60 years imprisonment for hate crimes.
 In addition, those who cause torture, cruel, inhuman and degrading treatment to anyone because of their sexual orientation could be sentenced to 30 to 40 years in prison.

 Access to health care services

 Citizens of the Dominican Republic have a constitutional right to access health care services.
-Health care programs for the LGBT community in the Dominican Republic have generally focused on HIV/AIDS education, which are often run by non-governmental organizations.
+Health care programs for the LGBTQ community in the Dominican Republic have generally focused on HIV/AIDS education, which are often run by non-governmental organizations.